Saudi-Arabian-vACC/Documentation-Site/docs/Standard Operating Procedures/King Abdulaziz International Airport/04-tower.md

 ---

-##  2. Designated Area of Responsibility
+##  2. Designated Areas of Responsibility
 **King Abdulaziz International Airport (OEJN)** features two primary AIR positions, namely **AIR W**, and **AIR E**.
 The responsibilities and areas of control for each position are outlined as follows:
 ![Loading](imgs/SMC.png)